What to Include in Your Twitter Bio to Look Like an Expert

 Try to have your image be at least 400×400 pixels height and width.
 Twitter will take care of the rest.

-UPDATE: As part of its attempts to curb online harassment, Twitter is now allowing users to mute accounts with photo-less "Twitter eggs" as avatars.
+As of 2017, Twitter allows users to mute accounts with photo-less "Twitter eggs" as avatars in as part of its attempts to curb online harassment.
 This makes it more important than ever to have a strong, identifiable photo as your profile's avatar.

 Your Twitter Bio